lucaong/noiseGen/README.md

 Usage
 =====

-Just call `$(".foo").noiseGen()`.
+Just call `$(".foo").noiseGen()` to add a noisy background to elements of class `foo`.
 You can also pass an object specifying some configuration options (read more on this later).
 An example is worth a thousand words:

 ```html
 <!DOCTYPE html>